Skip to content

 Detective Conan

-Shinichi Kudo trapped in a kid's body, solving murders that somehow happen everywhere he goes.
-The Japanese detective anime that's been running since 1996 and I'm still invested.
-The Black Organization arc is chef's kiss.
+Shinichi Kudo trapped in a kid's body, solving murders that follow him around.
+Running since 1996 and I'm still on it.
+The Black Organization arc is the spine.

 High Potential